leewtai/leewtai.github.io/courses/stat_computing/homeworks/hw5.md

   different stations, with the exception that the first column should record the "year" information.
 Different rows should represent different years.
 Please make sure the `colnames()` of the data frame are either "year" or the name of the station.
-  You should keep all data records, i.e. if an old station has data in the 1890 but no other station does, the final data frame should have a column for 1890.
+  You should keep all data records, i.e. if an old station has data in the 1890 but no other station does, the final data frame should have a row for 1890.
 There should not be other pieces data in this data frame.
 For grading, please report
   - **the dimensions** of your final data frame
   - **the range of the years** covered in your data frame (range = max - min)
   - **the number of missing values** in your data frame